Archive | June, 2009

 Dear Guilty as Sin,

-Whether over the phone or online “talking dirty” is a fantastic way for a couple to interact sexually without actually having sex before their ready.
-Not only can it be a wonderful way of learning what your partners likes or dislikes are, what they are comfortable with and how far they are willing to go, but it also is great for or exploring their own sexual chemistry without placing themselves in a state of danger due to the risks of STD’s or an unwanted pregnancy.
+Whether over the phone or online “talking dirty” is a fantastic way for a couple to interact sexually without actually having sex before they’re ready.
+Not only can it be a wonderful way of learning what your partners likes or dislikes are, what they are comfortable with, and how far they are willing to go, but it’s also great for or exploring sexual chemistry without being at risk of STI’s or an unintended pregnancy.

 That said, you shouldn’t feel guilty or ashamed of anything you’ve done.
 You chose to speak the way you did because you were curious about it and felt comfortable enough with him to explore that part of yourself.
 You’re allowed that.

-As for the comment that you “made him” jerk off, I just want to clear one thing up…no you didn’t.
-He masturbated because he CHOOSE to ~ you weren’t there and therefor weren’t able to put his hands on himself, you didn’t make him move them the way he likes, and you certainly didn’t control whether or not he had an orgasm.
-He choose all of those actions and for him to say you “made him” do it is very incorrect.
-From the sounds of it he’s looking to place the blame on someone else so he doesn’t have to feel it anymore.
+As for the comment that you “made him” jerk off, I just want to clear one thing up… no, you didn’t.
+He masturbated because he CHOOSE to.
+You weren’t there and therefor weren’t able to put his hands on himself.
+You didn’t make him move them the way he likes.
+And you certainly didn’t control whether or not he had an orgasm.
+He choose all of those actions and for him to say you “made him” do it is not only factually incorrect, it’s disrespectful, manipulative, and immature.
+More than that, it lacks personal accountability on his part.

-At any given time he could have changed the subject or stopped himself, but he didn’t (emphasis on HE), and that was his choice.
-He has no right to use it against you or in an attempt to make you feel guilty.
-What he is doing is maipulative, cruel, vindictive, disrespectful and you don’t deserve that kind of treatment.
+At any given time he could have changed the subject or stopped himself, but he didn’t.
+That was his choice.
+He has no right to use it against you or as an attempt to make you feel guilty.
+You don’t deserve that kind of treatment.

 Hopefully that helps